FY2024 PERFORMANCE REPORT

 Davis Station Improvement Project

-Funding: Public Transportation Account (PTA), SRA, CCJPA Revenue Above Budget
+Funding: Public Transportation Account (PTA), SRA, CCJPA Revenue Above Budget, Amtrak and UPRR.

 CCJPA is collaborating with Amtrak and Union Pacific for track and signal upgrades.
 This is the first phase of a larger future project of improvement initiatives at Davis Station that will improve safety and ADA access with a center island platform and restore access to the neighborhood east of the station.